umassos/CarbonEdge/README.md

 ### Deploying CarbonEdge

 Sinfonia is designed to be deployed as a Kubernetes deployment.
 We provided an Ansible script to automate Sinfonia-Tier2 deployment across multiple target machines.
-An example Ansible inventory file is given at `deploy-tier2/inv/inv.yaml`.
+The Ansible script will provision the necessary infrastructure and services to run Sinfonia, and will deploy Sinfonia as a Helm chart deployment.
+A template Ansible inventory file is given at `deploy-tier2/inv/inv.yaml`.
 To provide the Electricity maps authentication key, create an Ansible vault file,
 ```
 ansible-vault create deploy-tier2/inv/secrets.yaml
 ```